Motueka: Geography and climate

-Although some people objected to giving their religion, 53.8% had no religion, 33.3% were Christian, 0.5% were Hindu, 0.1% were Muslim, 1.7% were Buddhist and 3.0% had other religions.

-Of those at least 15 years old, 786 (11.8%) people had a bachelor or higher degree, and 1,659 (24.8%) people had no formal qualifications.
-The employment status of those at least 15 was that 2,835 (42.4%) people were employed full-time, 1,008 (15.1%) were part-time, and 174 (2.6%) were unemployed.

 Churches and religion

 St Thomas's Anglican church

 St Thomas's Anglican church, located at 101 High street, was listed as a category two historic place in 1982.
 It was built in 1911.

 Former Catholic church

 The former Catholic church, located at 31 High street, was listed as a category two historic place in 1982.
-St Peters Chanel church was consecrated in 1917 and was built out of marble from Takaka.
+St Peters Chanel church was consecrated in 1917 and was built out of marble from Tākaka.
 In 1985, the church was replaced by a larger church for the congregation.

 St Andrew's church

 St Andrew's church, located at 64 High street, was listed as a category two historic place in 1982.

 Plymouth Brethren

 Motueka once served as a centre for the Plymouth Brethren: their New Zealand patriarch James George Deck (1807–1884) died in Motueka and lies buried in Motueka cemetery.

 Amenities

 Motueka district museum

 The Motueka district museum is located in the former Motueka district high school buildings (built 1913) at 140 High Street.
 The museum includes exhibitions on local history.